AlessVolpe/LeaderboardSystem/README.md

 to implement a ranking algorithm.

-The ranking happens in two different moments, when a player is added to the system is at first put into a hash map, then when the system needs to compile the leaderboard every player is moved to a self-balancing AVL tree.
+The ranking happens in two different moments, when a player is added to the system is at first put into a hashmap, then when the system needs to compile the leaderboard every player is moved to a self-balancing AVL tree.

-## Player pool or hash map
+## Player pool or hashmap

-The player pool is implemented using a hash map, a data structure that maps key to value.
+The player pool is implemented using a hashmap, a data structure that maps key to value.
 An index is computed via a hash function h, generically it maps the universe U of keys